Willyb15/Data-Science-Python/Week1/day1-git_unix/intro_git_lec.md

 ### Diving In

 Before we can work and interact with a Git repository (either locally or through Github), we first have to get a Git repository!
-We get this through initializing one, so we'll cover that first.
-Then we'll move on to the actual commands that we'll use to interact with our Git repository.
+We can obtain our first Git repository by initializing one, so we'll cover that first.
+Then we'll move on to the commands that we'll use to interact with our Git repository.

 #### Intializing a Git Repository Locally